 But with that in mind, and noting that it tended to wash the sky out to a bright white even when the camera was pointed straight at the blue, I continued through and began to see other features of the camera.

 In the future what this camera will be used for is areas of high detail, landscapes, cityscapes, and anywhere that a lot of detail or a lot of space could be captured.
 It would look spectacular with black and white film, and I already have a roll of it in there already.
+Without the color to distract, the vignetting and blurring will come to the forefront as details and would work nicely for that.

 I could easily see this being used with 100 speed color film to catch some glorious and beautiful details, as even 200 speed seemed to be a bit too "tight" (I can think of no other word to explain the look) on the edges.
 With how much light it lets in, I'm betting that it would do well even on a cloudy day.
 I intend to try it out myself once I have a job and can afford to mess around with film again.